kayleyseow/Ultimate-Tic-Tac-Toe/README.md

 Crystal | yes | not yet | no
 Anika | ??? | ??? | ???
 ### Other things
->Apologies to Kayley, the thing looks is- Visual Studio looks identical to VS Code.
+>Apologies to Kayley, the thing is that Visual Studio looks identical to VS Code.